Computing tropical points and tropical links: Computing tropical links

 \section{Computing tropical links}

-In this section, we use Algorithm~\ref{alg:tropicalPoint0} to compute links of tropical varieties around its facets.
+In this section, we use Algorithm~\ref{alg:tropicalPoint0} to compute links of a tropical variety around its one-codimensional Gr\"obner polyhedra.
 This is done in two steps.
 First we intersect the link with a subspace to reduce it to a one-dimensional polyhedral fan.
 Afterwards, we intersect the fan with affine hypersurfaces to determine all its rays.
-We also apply the algorithm to show that $\mathcal G_{3,8}$ and $\mathcal G_{4,8}$ have codimension one links of higher valency.

-\begin{definition} We call $\Trop(I)$ a \emph{tropical curve}, if it is one-dimensional and we say $\Trop(I)$ is combinatorially a curve, if $\Trop(I)/C_0(I)$ is one-dimensional.
+\begin{definition} We refer to $\Trop(I)$ as a \emph{tropical link}, if it is a polyhedral fan and has a one-codimensional lineality space. \end{definition}

-Let $u\in\Trop(I)$ sit in the relative interior of a cell of codimension one.
-Then $\Trop(\initial_u(I))$ is referred to as the \emph{tropical link} of $I$ around $u$.
-It is the support of a polyhedral fan as well as combinatorially a curve, which describes $\Trop(I)$ locally around $w$, see Figure~\ref{fig:tropicalLink}.
-The number of maximal Gr\"obner cones covering it is referred to as its \emph{valency}.
+\begin{remark} Let $u\in\Trop(I)$ sit in the relative interior of a one-codimensional Gr\"obner polyhedra.
+Then $\Trop(\initial_u(I)\otimes_{\mathfrak K} \mathfrak K\{\!\{t\}\!\})$ is a tropical link which describes $\Trop(I)$ locally around $u$, see Figure~\ref{fig:tropicalLink}.
+Its lineality space is the linear subspace spanned by the Gr\"obner polyhedra after moving $u$ to the origin. \end{remark}